MetalPetal/MetalPetal/README.md

 However, `MTIFilter` objects are mutable and thus cannot be shared safely among threads.

-A `MTIContext` contains a lot of states and caches thus cannot be shared safely among threads currently.
-We are still evaluating whether it's necessary to implement a thread-safe mechanism for `MTIContext` objects.
+A `MTIContext` contains a lot of states and caches.
+There's a thread-safe mechanism for `MTIContext` objects, making it safe to share a `MTIContext` object among threads.

 ### Advantages over Core Image